OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaTimeSource.rst

 .. cpp:class:: OcaTimeSource: OcaAgent

-    A time source, internal or external.
-See RFC 7273 for a detailed discussion of time sources.
+    A time source, internal or external, and the delivery method by which time values reach this device.

     **Properties**:

+    .. _ocatimesource_availability:

+    .. cpp:member:: OcaTimeSourceAvailability Availability

+        Availability of this time source.

+        This property has id ``3.1``.

     .. _ocatimesource_classid: